Take Two: Babson Tennis Champions Reflect on Winning Back-to-Back Titles

 As a graduating senior, Soffer finishes her Babson tennis career as the College’s all-time leader in singles, doubles, and combined wins, while Cristiani currently ranks second in those categories.
 Together, they made a formidable pair.

-“There’s no secret to their success—just years of hard work, relentless practice, and a deep understanding of each other’s game and personality,” says Emma Davis, head coach of the women’s tennis team at Babson.
+“There’s no secret to their success—just years of hard work, relentless practice, and a deep understanding of each other’s game and personality,” says Emma Hall, head coach of the women’s tennis team at Babson.
 “They know each other’s playing style like the back of their hand—every shot, every strategy, it’s almost second nature by now.
 I think that familiarity showed throughout this NCAA championship run and gave them the confidence they needed to take the title home.”

 In the days after the championship, Soffer and Cristiani answered questions about their years playing together and all the work that went into their back-to-back titles.
 “Matia and I both knew we’d been in that position before,” Soffer says, “and there was nothing stopping us from winning again.”